wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 steps in page table walk by using huge pages for page tables, and (2) Reducing the latency of each step of page table walk with better caching policies.

+The paper observes that existing radix tree-based page table designs always map radix nodes in 4KB granularity, which is also the minimum unit supported by address translation.
+While larger granularity page mapping for data pages are available as huge pages in the form 2MB and 1GB pages, these huge pages are not available for page tables.